mathdev11/mathdev11/README.md

 ![](https://github-contributor-stats.vercel.app/api?username=mathdev11&limit=5&theme=tokyonight&combine_all_yearly_contributions=true)

-## _Simplicity is the final achievement.
-After one has played a vast quantity of notes and more notes, it is simplicity that emerges as the crowning reward of art._
+## _''Simplicity is the final achievement.
+After one has played a vast quantity of notes and more notes, it is simplicity that emerges as the crowning reward of art.''_
 ## **Frederic Chopin**